Nothing So Practical

 The new estimate is 110 points.
 We’ve reduced the bias, but we’re still way off.
 Income alone doesn’t capture the confounding through motivation and GPA.

 Left: The naive comparison shows a 138-point gap between prep and no-prep students.
-Right: After stratifying by income tercile, the within-stratum differences barely budge.
+Right: After stratifying by income group, the within-stratum differences barely budge.
 Income alone doesn't capture the confounding through motivation and GPA.

 With no controls, a regression of SAT on Prep gives us exactly the naive comparison: